 Poll Pay – It provides surveys through a simple app interface, with payouts via PayPal.
 It’s beginner-friendly, and online surveys are usually short and frequent.

-6. Take part in local research at universities or clinics
+6. Take part in local research studies at universities or clinics

 Colleges, hospitals, and consumer labs often run paid studies and are always looking for participants.
 These can include anything from simple psychology experiments and taste tests to longer clinical trials.